 Presently NSA Mechanicsburg serves approximately 4,300 civilian, military and industry partners assigned to over 40 tenant activities or commands.
 The largest of these are: NAVSUP Weapons Systems Supply (formerly NAVICP), with approximately 1,000 personnel; the NAVSUP Business Systems Center (formerly NAVSISA), with approximately 500 personnel and NAVSUP headquarters, with a complement of approximately 300 personnel.

 Records indicate the majority of residents in the sampling area purchase their drinking water from Pennsylvania American Water Company (PA American) or Suez Water Company (Suez), but a limited number of properties use or may be using a private well for their drinking water.
-The Navy is not requesting to sample water from residents in the designated off-base sampling areas who receive their drinking water from PA American or Suez as your water is tested prior to distribution.
-Homeowners should contact PA American or Suez Water with any questions regarding treatment and testing of your drinking water.
+The Navy did not request to sample water from residents in the designated off-base sampling areas who receive their drinking water from PA American or Suez as that water is tested prior to distribution.
+Homeowners who receive their drinking water from PA American or Suez Water should contact them with any questions regarding treatment and testing of the drinking water.

 Figure 2: Designated Sampling Area